 It was a lovely warm summer’s evening as we gathered and mingled in the courtyard sipping delicious elderflower champagne which Joris, Head Grower at the farm had brewed in anticipation of his wedding; decorated with freshly foraged elderflowers buds and served in the most adorable 1930’s style champagne coupes, these slipped down effortlessly.
 The team were working outside so we got a sneaky peek at the cooking, prepping and plating up too.
 Inside, long tables had been set with hessian runners and studded with tomato plant centerpieces, terracotta pots crammed with crudités of baby carrots, radishes and asparagus sprue and served with a fresh wobbly mayo, herb and garlic dip with bread donated by local baker and farm supplier Gaye Whitwham of Sticky Mitts.

 The starter of freshly made ricotta, broad beans which included the shoots and flowers, pickled cucumber, cucumber flowers, salad leaves and croutons, dressed with an organic rapeseed oil was simply stunning.
 The main course of chargrilled asparagus, served on a bed of crushed Charlotte potatoes and topped with a romano pepper stew was gorgeous – perfectly balanced and seasoned.
 Pudding was a glorious Mess of farm foraged elderflower and gooseberry compote, meringue, cream and shavings of white chocolate.
-We also got a brown paper and string tied gift to take home – one of their printed cloth shopping bags which now lives in my handbag ready for any purchases I make.
+We also got a brown paper and string tied gift to take home – inside which was one of their printed cloth shopping bags which now lives in my handbag ready for any purchases I make.

 An evocative video of the evening has been put together by Asa of Triple A Films which captures the night beautifully.
 It was a truly wonderful, inspirational and magical evening.